 Effective Lay Leadership 1

 This is the first of a two-part series aimed at both pastors and lay leaders.
-Ray Evans explains how lay leaders can be most effective in their calling while encouraging paid workers to better understand their unpaid colleagues.
+How can lay leaders can be most effective in their calling while encouraging paid workers to better understand their unpaid colleagues?

 Lay leaders are vital.